 Based on a study by Crandall, Pierce, & Company in 2018, stock market declines of -20% or greater recover in less than 2.5 years.
 This is based on data from 1945 to 2017.
 So if you’re investing for the long term, stock market crashes may appear as a short blip.

-I expect the stock market to remain volatile in 2023, due to uncertainty around inflation and recession.
-I have a really high-risk tolerance, so I continue to invest my retirement savings in 100% stocks.
+I expect the stock market to remain volatile in 2024, due to uncertainty around a possible recession and geo-political conflict.
+I have a high risk tolerance, so I continue to invest my retirement savings in 100% stocks.
 I do diversify my stock holdings, such that I have exposure to U.S. large, mid, and small company stocks; growth and value stocks; and international and emerging market stocks.
 To be honest, stock market crashes “excites” me because sometimes it’s a great opportunity to make more money for our clients.

-While no one can predict the future, we have given you some information to make your own prediction about whether the stock market will crash in 2023.
+While no one can predict the future, we have given you some information to make your prediction about whether the stock market will crash in 2024.
 If it does crash, remember not to make any rash decisions.
-If you’re still worried about a stock market crash and are looking for a safe but potentially high-return investment, then check out our recent blog about I Savings Bonds.
-If you want to elevate your finances in 2023, schedule a complimentary discovery call with one of our certified financial advisors today.
+If you’re still worried about a stock market crash and are looking for expert advice on your 401(k), IRA, and other investments, schedule a complimentary discovery call with one of our certified financial advisors today.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.